Chapter 6

 It is important for you to know that God does not afflict you.

-you.
-God allowing you to reap some of the just consequences of
+for you.
+God allowing you to reap some of the just

 God specifically tells us that He won't do this to us.

-passed that test he will receive for his prize the gift of life
+having passed that test he will receive for his prize the gift of

-untouched by evil, and does not himself tempt anyone.
+God is untouched by evil, and does not himself tempt

-Temptation arises when a man is enticed and lured away by
+anyone.
+Temptation arises when a man is enticed and lured

-his own lust; then lust conceives, and gives birth to sin; and
+away by his own lust; then lust conceives, and gives birth to

-sin full-grown breeds death.
-Do not deceive yourselves, my
+sin; and sin full-grown breeds death.
+Do not deceive

-friends.
-All good giving and every perfect gift comes from
+yourselves, my friends.
+All good giving and every perfect

 God Has A Good Plan For You

-our lives.
-He says, he gave us birth to be a kind of firstfruits of his
+in our lives.
+He says, he gave us birth to be a kind of firstfruits of

-creatures.
-He also implies that this is a good thing: All good giving
+his creatures.
+He also implies that this is a good thing: All good

-and every perfect gift comes from above.
-But what does this really
+giving and every perfect gift comes from above.
+But what does

 What Is The Purpose Of Your Life?

-that will be over when you die?
-As a Christian, what does God
+events that will be over when you die?
+As a Christian, what does

-expect of you?
+God expect of you?
 Does He have a plan for you?
-Have you ever asked
+Have you

 • Why do bad things happen to "good" people?